 Tucheng Extension to Dingpu

-The Tucheng extension runs underground from the terminus at Yongning Station along Zhongyang Road Section 3 and 4, and ends at the high-tech industrial district in Dingpu.
-The total length of the extension is two km with one underground station, and commercial service is scheduled to begin in 2013.
+The Tucheng extension runs underground from the terminus at Yongning Station along Zhongyang Road sections 3 and 4, and ends at the high-tech industrial district in Dingpu.
+The extension has a total length of 2 km with one underground station, and commercial service is scheduled to begin in 2014.

 Xinyi Eastern Extension